 Students must earn at least 72 credits in courses outside mass communications.
 In addition, students must earn a total of 45 credits in classes at the 300-level and above, including upper-level mass communications course work.
-To graduate from the mass communications program, students must have a cumulative and major GPA of 2.5 and must earn minimum grade of C in their senior-level capstone courses (MASC 451 and 481).
+To graduate from the mass communications program, students must have a cumulative and major GPA of 2.5 and must earn a minimum grade of C in their senior-level capstone courses (MASC 451 and 481).
 The mass communications curriculum includes the foundation and specific sequences.

 Foundation course work for advertising students